adalton/apue3/Chapter11/Readme.md

    3. Unlock the mutex (`pthread_mutex_unlock`).
    4. Signal threads waiting on the condition (`pthread_cond_broadcast`).

+   Both are legitimate, but the second sequence is slightly better.
+With the first sequence, it's possible for the kernel to try to schedule a thread that was signaled by (iii) before (iv) completes.
+In that case, the thread calling `pthread_cond_broadcast` still holds the mutex, so the thread that was signaled would again get blocked when trying to acquire the mutex.
+The second sequence avoids that releasing the mutex first.

 5. What synchronization primitives would you need to implement a barrier?
    Provide an implementation of the `pthread_barrier_wait` function.